Tomobobo710/ActionNetP2P/README.md

 ### DataConnection (DataConnection.js)

-Game protocol layer that creates a second WebRTC connection for application data.
+Application protocol layer that creates a second WebRTC connection for application data.

 **Purpose:**
 Uses a connected ActionNetPeer instance as a signaling channel to establish a second WebRTC peer connection.
-This provides clean separation between peer discovery (ActionNetPeer) and game communication (DataConnection).
+This provides clean separation between peer discovery (ActionNetPeer) and application communication (DataConnection).

 **Constructor:**
 ```javascript